| Article is © Bill Davidson

 tabloid ran the headline: YANKS' REVENGE: PETER COOK PRESS-GANGED

+INTO HOLLYWOOD.
 And so Cook currently is appearing Monday nights

 at 8:30 (ET) on CBS, with Mimi Kennedy, as the acerbic, snobbish